Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

-From the looks of things we are dealing with 8124 observations, each containing various catagorical data.
-It dosn't look like we have any missing data but let's check to be sure:
+From the looks of things we are dealing with 8124 observations, each containing various categorical data.
+It doesn't look like we have any missing data but let's check to be sure:

 ```python